 The color in blue eyes is not entirely structural.
 People with green eyes have a bit more melanin than people with blue eyes.
-The slightly higher melanin concentration combines with the structural blue color to makes the iris look green.
+The slightly higher melanin concentration combines with the structural blue color to make the iris look green.
 In brown eyes, there is more than enough melanin to completely mask the blue color.
 So would all be blue-eyed if everyone had a relatively low amount of melanin.

-- Scattering of light in the stroma + Some melanin = Green color
+- Scattering of light in the stroma + some melanin = green color

-- Varying amounts of melanin = Different shades of green
+- Varying amounts of melanin = different shades of green

 The effect of Rayleigh scattering coupled with a higher melanin concentration around the pupils gives hazel eyes their characteristic brown-to-green color.
 All hazel eyes basically have some combination of two distinct colors when viewed under normal lighting—brown/gold and green coloring.
 The magnitude of the brown color varies from person to person and is directly proportional to the amount of melanin in the iris.
 Hazel eyes may have a yellowish-brown, dark brown, or amber-brown surrounding the pupil.